Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - The computer objectives located in the back of each floor have been adjusted to 12 seconds to neutralize.
   - Added a pole near the glass structure area.
   - *Bug fixed:* A visual bug near the glass structure area when the floors were destroyed on the first floor.
+  - *Bug fixed:* Corrected the backpole window having no opacity in Thermal and EMF Vision.
   - *Bug fixed:* Map sound package now includes objective interruption, win, and lose sounds.
 ---
 - Enhanced Factory: